Deco&Design - DIY Finishing - Finishing Techniques

 Finishing sells furniture!

 I have been contradicted many times when I have said this.
-I was told that people were making furniture out of wood before the idea of protection and finishing came along.
-That's true, but it's not about who came first.
-It's about not ruining a piece of furniture, made with hard work and quality wood, with a bad finish.
-Because the finish can be seen and felt before you can identify the wood used and discover the craftsmanship with which it was made.
-By the time you see the carefully made joints you can see the varnish spills and stains from the beating and feel the rough look of improper sanding.
-No matter what the style of furniture, a poorly done finish will diminish its value.
+I have been told that people were making wooden furniture before the idea of protection and finishing came along.
+They did, but it is not a question of who was first.
+It's about not ruining a piece of furniture, painstakingly made from quality wood, with the wrong finish.
+Because you can see and feel the finish before you can identify the wood used and discover the craftsmanship that went into it.
+By the time you see the carefully crafted joints, you can see the varnish drips and stains from the finger-jointing and feel the rough look of improper sanding.
+No matter what the style of the furniture, a poorly done finish will diminish its value.

-Try to treat the protection and finish of the furniture you make with the same care you use when working with wood.
+Try to treat the protection and finish of the furniture you make with the same care as you do woodwork.
 Use the expertise of those who sell finishing products.
 Educate yourself, even if information is not easy to find.
-Be open to advice and recommendations from specialists.
-And if you have any questions or queries you can leave them in the magazine, here or in any other article.
-I'll get back to you, as always.
+Be open to specialist advice and recommendations.
+And if you have any questions or queries, you can leave them in the review, here or in any other article.
+I will answer you, as always.
 Good luck!

 About the author